Saideepthi123/Projects/Project-4/Customer-Marketing-Segmentation/README.md

 # Data
 The customer segments data is included as a selection of 440 data points collected on data found from clients of a wholesale distributor in Lisbon, Portugal.
-More information can be found on the <a href = "https://archive.ics.uci.edu/ml/datasets/Wholesale+customers">UCI Machine Learning Repository.
+More information can be found on the <a href = "https://archive.ics.uci.edu/ml/datasets/Wholesale+customers">UCI Machine Learning Repository.</a>

 # Python Libraries Used:
-NumPy
+- NumPy
-Pandas
+- Pandas
-matplotlib
+- matplotlib
-scikit-learn
+- scikit-learn